Also see: ACLS Statements on Issues of Concern

 Leadership.
 Since its founding in 1919, ACLS has provided the humanities and related social sciences with leadership, opportunities for innovation, and national and international representation.
 President Pauline Yu speaks in the US and abroad on topics vital to scholarship and the academy today.
 ACLS convenes representatives from across the academic and public humanities for conferences on issues of broad interest to scholarly community, including an annual meeting, meetings and seminars for member society representatives, and commissions and working groups.

 Research.
 ACLS fellows and grantees are engaged in creating new knowledge that benefits our understanding of the world.
 ACLS continues to be the leading private institution supporting scholars across a variety of humanistic disciplines.
-In the 2015-16 competition year, ACLS awarded over $18 million to more than 300 scholars worldwide.
+In the 2016-17 competition year, ACLS will award more than $20 million to over 325 scholars worldwide.
 ACLS’s fellowship and grant competitions provide a range of opportunities for scholars at all career stages (from graduate students to distinguished professors to independent scholars) working with varied disciplines and methodologies in the US and abroad.
 Major international initiatives include the African Humanities Program, the Center for Educational Exchange with Viet Nam, and The Robert H. N. Ho Family Foundation Program In Buddhist Studies global competitions.

 Innovation.
 ACLS has long supported new methods and subjects of humanities scholarship.
 New fellowship programs address digital humanities, collaborative research, and scholars at work outside the academy.
 Recent initiatives on scholarly communication include Humanities E-Book, and sponsored publications such as the American National Biography and the Darwin Correspondence Project.